MariaMahdavi/PINNsFormer-Comprehensive-PDE-Benchmark/README.md

 | Kuramoto–Sivashinsky Equation | 4th | $x \in [-10,10],\ t \in [0,1]$ |
 | Korteweg–de Vries (KdV) Equation | 3rd | $x \in [-1,1],\ t \in [0,1]$ |

-> **Note:** The Allen–Cahn notebook is part of the completed project (see the report) but is not yet uploaded to this repository — it will be added soon.

 ## Key Idea